Workplace bullying and harassment

 Benjamin Franklin is credited with saying, in 1789, that “in this world, nothing can be said to be certain, except death and taxes.”
 Had Benjamin been working in human resources in 2019, I am sure he would have added “persistent bullying and harassment at work” to this famous saying.
 It seems that everywhere you look these days, there is evidence that people at work still can’t rely on their colleagues not to bully them, nor their employers to prevent it from happening.

 And this behaviour respects no boundaries.
-Only recently, following the suicide of a staff member, Amnesty International found that some of its staff have been victims of bullying, public humiliation, discrimination, and abuses of power.
+Only recently, following the suicide of a staff member, Amnesty International found that some of its staff have been victims of bullying and harassment at work, public humiliation, discrimination, and abuses of power.
 According to the report, 39 per cent of staff had developed mental or physical health issues because of working there, and 65 per cent didn’t believe their well-being was a priority for their employer.

 The 2018 NHS staff survey reveals that 13.2 per cent of staff report that they have been bullied by their manager, and 19.1 per cent report they have been bullied by colleagues.
 Both these numbers are up slightly from 2017.

-In Sheffield, the CCG and a foundation trust are both wrestling with the challenges of addressing widespread criticism of their approach to allegations of bullying, harassment and poor handling of whistleblowing cases.
+In Sheffield, the CCG and a foundation trust are both wrestling with the challenges of addressing widespread criticism of their approach to allegations of bullying and harassment at work and poor handling of whistleblowing cases.

-Here at Verita we recently conducted a complex investigation in an NHS trust where an employee had committed suicide after he had been bullied at work.
-We have just investigated anonymous allegations of bullying and harassment in a regulated NHS service provider.
+Here at Verita we carry out independent investigations and recently conducted a complex investigation in an NHS trust where an employee had committed suicide after he had been bullied at work.
+We have just investigated anonymous allegations of bullying and harassment at work in a regulated NHS service provider.
 And, just days ago, the management of Lloyd’s of London revealed its plans to address the “laddish” culture embedded in one of the City of London’s oldest institutions.

 The impact on these organisations is significant and costly.
 Just think about the measurable damage to reputation, increased sickness absence and absenteeism, loss of skilled staff, increased costs of managing grievances and the cost of defending or avoiding Employment Tribunals.
 It all adds up.